omarkawach/statcan_contract/index.md

 #### Agile

 [Agile](https://en.wikipedia.org/wiki/Agile_software_development) work environment's offer flexibility for employees and customers.
 As customer needs evolve, the development of the product also evolves in an iterative and incremental way.
 In this environment, the scrum framework is to organize teams to focus on certain features within a period of time (i.e., sprints).
 As part of scrum, there are daily scrum and occasional sprint planning meetings.
 Daily scrum meetings go over how things are progressing and if something needs addressing.
 The sprint planning meetings discuss tasks to take on for the period of the sprint and by the end of the sprint, the team goes into sprint review to provide feedback, ideas for improvement, and go over the work completed.

+#### Git

+[Git](https://git-scm.com/) was chosen as the version control system for the development of the CSGE.
+Team members use git to commit code, perform code reviews, merge changes, and handle merge conflicts.

 ## The Canadian Statistical Geospatial Explorer